sunfounder/kepler-kit/docs/source/video_course/lesson34.rst

     👉 Ready to explore and create with us?
 Click [|link_sf_facebook|] and join today!

-lesson 34 : Convert HSV to RGB in Micropython
+Lesson 34: Convert HSV to RGB in Micropython
 =============================================================================
 This tutorial covers converting HSV (Hue, Saturation, Value) color values to RGB (Red, Green, Blue) values and displaying them on an RGB LED using the Raspberry Pi Pico W: